MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/ns-ntddk-_whea_error_injection_capabilities.md

-### -field AsULONG
+### -field DUMMYSTRUCTNAME.ProcessorCorrectable

-A ULONG representation of the contents of the WHEA_ERROR_INJECTION_CAPABILITIES union.

-#### - IA64Corrected

-A single bit that indicates that a corrected IA64 error can be injected into the hardware platform.

-#### - IA64Fatal

-A single bit that indicates that a fatal IA64 error can be injected into the hardware platform.

-#### - IA64Recoverable

-A single bit that indicates that a recoverable IA64 error can be injected into the hardware platform.
+A single bit that indicates that a correctable processor error can be injected into the hardware platform.

-#### - IA64RecoverableCache
+### -field DUMMYSTRUCTNAME.ProcessorUncorrectableNonFatal

-A single bit that indicates that a recoverable IA64 cache error can be injected into the hardware platform.
+A single bit that indicates that an uncorrectable nonfatal processor error can be injected into the hardware platform.

-#### - IA64RecoverableRegFile
+### -field DUMMYSTRUCTNAME.ProcessorUncorrectableFatal

-A single bit that indicates that a recoverable IA64 register file error can be injected into the hardware platform.
+A single bit that indicates that an uncorrectable fatal processor error can be injected into the hardware platform.

-#### - MemoryCorrectable
+### -field DUMMYSTRUCTNAME.MemoryCorrectable

 A single bit that indicates that a correctable memory error can be injected into the hardware platform.

-#### - MemoryUncorrectableFatal
+### -field DUMMYSTRUCTNAME.MemoryUncorrectableNonFatal

+A single bit that indicates that an uncorrectable nonfatal memory error can be injected into the hardware platform.

+### -field DUMMYSTRUCTNAME.MemoryUncorrectableFatal

 A single bit that indicates that an uncorrectable fatal memory error can be injected into the hardware platform.

-#### - MemoryUncorrectableNonFatal

-A single bit that indicates that an uncorrectable nonfatal memory error can be injected into the hardware platform.

-#### - PCIExpressCorrectable
+### -field DUMMYSTRUCTNAME.PCIExpressCorrectable

 A single bit that indicates that a correctable PCI Express (PCIe) error can be injected into the hardware platform.

-#### - PCIExpressUncorrectableFatal
+### -field DUMMYSTRUCTNAME.PCIExpressUncorrectableNonFatal

+A single bit that indicates that an uncorrectable nonfatal PCI Express (PCIe) error can be injected into the hardware platform.

+### -field DUMMYSTRUCTNAME.PCIExpressUncorrectableFatal

 A single bit that indicates that an uncorrectable fatal PCI Express (PCIe) error can be injected into the hardware platform.

-#### - PCIExpressUncorrectableNonFatal

-A single bit that indicates that an uncorrectable nonfatal PCI Express (PCIe) error can be injected into the hardware platform.

-#### - PlatformCorrectable
+### -field DUMMYSTRUCTNAME.PlatformCorrectable

 A single bit that indicates that a correctable platform error can be injected into the hardware platform.

-#### - PlatformUncorrectableFatal
+### -field DUMMYSTRUCTNAME.PlatformUncorrectableNonFatal

+A single bit that indicates that an uncorrectable nonfatal platform error can be injected into the hardware platform.

+### -field DUMMYSTRUCTNAME.PlatformUncorrectableFatal

 A single bit that indicates that an uncorrectable fatal platform error can be injected into the hardware platform.

-#### - PlatformUncorrectableNonFatal
+### -field DUMMYSTRUCTNAME.IA64Corrected

-A single bit that indicates that an uncorrectable nonfatal platform error can be injected into the hardware platform.
+A single bit that indicates that a corrected IA64 error can be injected into the hardware platform.

-#### - ProcessorCorrectable
+### -field DUMMYSTRUCTNAME.IA64Recoverable

-A single bit that indicates that a correctable processor error can be injected into the hardware platform.
+A single bit that indicates that a recoverable IA64 error can be injected into the hardware platform.

-#### - ProcessorUncorrectableFatal
+### -field DUMMYSTRUCTNAME.IA64Fatal

-A single bit that indicates that an uncorrectable fatal processor error can be injected into the hardware platform.
+A single bit that indicates that a fatal IA64 error can be injected into the hardware platform.

-#### - ProcessorUncorrectableNonFatal
+### -field DUMMYSTRUCTNAME.IA64RecoverableCache

+A single bit that indicates that a recoverable IA64 cache error can be injected into the hardware platform.

+### -field DUMMYSTRUCTNAME.IA64RecoverableRegFile

-A single bit that indicates that an uncorrectable nonfatal processor error can be injected into the hardware platform.
+A single bit that indicates that a recoverable IA64 register file error can be injected into the hardware platform.

-#### - Reserved
+### -field DUMMYSTRUCTNAME.Reserved

 Reserved for system use.

+### -field AsULONG

+A ULONG representation of the contents of the WHEA_ERROR_INJECTION_CAPABILITIES union.

 ## -remarks